 - 1. Disconnect the battery cables as instructed.
 See WARNING "To avoid unintentionally starting..." in General Warning, Section 10, Page 10-1. - 2.
-Disconnect wires from terminals on motor using two wrenches to prevent posts from turning. - 3.
-With a multimeter set to 200 ohms, place black (-) probe on motor housing.
+Using two wrenches to prevent posts from turning, disconnect wires from terminals on motor. - 3.
+Using a multimeter set to 200 ohms, place black (-) probe on motor housing.
 Scratch through paint to ensure a good connection.
-Place red (+) probe on A1, A2, F1, and F2 terminals respectively.
-Multimeter should indicate no continuity between the motor housing and all individual terminals.
+Place red (+) probe on A1, A2, F1, and F2 terminals respectively (Figure 16-1, Page 16-2).
+Multimeter should indicate no continuity.
 If readings are incorrect, motor will need to be removed from the vehicle and repaired by a qualified technician.
-See Motor Removal on page 16-2. - 3.1.
+See Motor Removal on page 16-3. - 3.1.
 An incorrect reading from the A1 or A2 terminal indicates three possible problems: a grounded A1 or A2 terminal, a grounded wire in the brush area, or a grounded armature/commutator.
 An incorrect reading for the F1 or F2 terminal indicates a possible grounded F1 or F2 terminal or field coil.